 FR-4: Verify and document that tool is located in a git version-controlled repository and if so, document the code version of the Tool Runner and invoked tool.

-FR-5: Determine if the local git repository branch is the “master” branch and is “clean” (i.e., files are consistent with the remote-master branch)
+FR-5: Determine if the local git repository branch is the “master” branch and files are consistent with the remote-master branch (i.e. “nothing to commit, working tree clean”)

-FR-6: Determine if the local git repository branch version is the same version as the remote “master” branch;
+FR-6: Determine if the local git repository branch version is the same version as the remote-master branch;

 FR-7: Determine if Tool Runner and invoked tool are on a maintained approved tool list.